-Mammu Kaario, Mikael Laine, Gustav Nyberg, Salla Pöyry, Risto Salo and Tatu Vehmas were re-elected to the Board of Directors at Aspo Plc’s Annual Shareholders’ Meeting.
-At the Board’s organizing meeting held after the Annual Shareholders’ Meeting, Gustav Nyberg was elected Chairman of the Board and Mammu Kaario Vice Chairman.
-At the meeting, the Board decided to establish a Remuneration Committee and appointed Gustav Nyberg the Chairman of the committee, and Risto Salo and Tatu Vehmas ordinary members.
-At the meeting, the Board also decided to appoint Mammu Kaario the Chairman of the Audit Committee, and Mikael Laine and Salla Pöyry ordinary members.
+Mammu Kaario, Mikael Laine, Gustav Nyberg, Salla Pöyry and Tatu Vehmas were re-elected to the Board of Directors, and Heikki Westerlund was elected as a new member.
+At the Board’s organizing meeting held after the Annual Shareholders’ Meeting, Gustav Nyberg was elected as Chairman of the Board and Mammu Kaario as Vice Chairman.
+In addition, the Board decided to elect Gustav Nyberg as Chairman of the Remuneration Committee and Salla Pöyry and Tatu Vehmas as its members, Mammu Kaario as Chairman of the Audit Committee, and Mikael Laine, Tatu Vehmas and Heikki Westerlund as its members.

-In 2019, the Board of Directors arranged 18 meetings.
+In 2020, the Board of Directors arranged 18 meetings.
 The number of meetings was higher than normal due to the coronavirus pandemic.
-The participation rate was 98%.
+The participation rate was 100%.

-The authorized public accountant firm Ernst & Young Oy has been the company’s auditor.
-Toni Halonen, APA, has acted as the auditor in charge.
+The authorized public accountant firm Deloitte Oy has been the company’s auditor.
+Jukka Vattulainen, APA, has been the auditor in charge.
 The auditor’s fee will be paid in accordance with an accepted invoice.

 Authorization of the Board of Directors to decide on the acquisition of treasury shares

-The Annual Shareholders’ Meeting on April 9, 2019 authorized the Board of Directors to decide on the acquisition of no more than 500,000 treasury shares using the unrestricted equity of the company, representing about 1.6% of all the shares in the company.
+The Annual Shareholders’ Meeting on May 4, 2020 authorized the Board of Directors to decide on the acquisition of no more than 500,000 treasury shares using the unrestricted equity of the company, representing about 1.6% of all the shares in the company.
 The authorization includes the right to accept treasury shares as a pledge.
-The authorization is valid until the Annual Shareholders’ Meeting in 2020 but not more than 18 months from the approval at the Shareholders’ Meeting.
-The authorization was not exercised during the financial year.
+The authorization is valid until the Annual Shareholders’ Meeting in 2021 but not more than 18 months from the approval at the Annual Shareholders’ Meeting.

 Authorization of the Board of Directors to decide on a share issue of treasury shares

-The Annual Shareholders’ Meeting on April 9, 2019 authorized the Board of Directors to decide on a share issue, through one or several lots, to be executed by conveying treasury shares.
+The Annual Shareholders’ Meeting on May 4, 2020 authorized the Board of Directors to decide on a share issue, through one or several lots, to be executed by conveying treasury shares.
 An aggregate maximum amount of 900,000 shares may be conveyed based on the authorization.
-The authorization is valid until the Annual Shareholders’ Meeting in 2020 but not more than 18 months from the approval at the Shareholders’ Meeting.
-The authorization was not exercised during the financial year.
+The authorization is valid until the Annual Shareholders’ Meeting in 2021 but not more than 18 months from the approval at the Annual Shareholders’ Meeting.

 Authorization of the Board of Directors to decide on a share issue of new shares

-The Annual General Meeting on April 9, 2019 authorized the Board of Directors to decide on a share issue of new shares against payment.
+The Annual General Meeting on May 4, 2020 authorized the Board of Directors to decide on a share issue of new shares against payment.
 The authorization includes the right of the Board of Directors to decide on all of the other terms and conditions of the conveyance and thus also includes the right to decide on a directed share issue, in deviation from the shareholders’ pre-emptive right, if a compelling financial reason exists for the company to do so.
 The total number of new shares to be offered for subscription may not exceed 1,500,000.
-The authorization is valid until the Annual Shareholders’ Meeting in 2020 but not more than 18 months from the approval at the Shareholders’ Meeting.
-The authorization was not exercised during the financial year.
+The authorization is valid until the Annual Shareholders’ Meeting in 2021 but not more than 18 months from the approval at the Annual Shareholders’ Meeting.

 The shareholders’ Nomination Board consists of the representatives of the four largest shareholders.
-According to the list of shareholders as of August 30, 2019, the following representatives of the largest shareholders were members of the Nomination Board which prepared proposals for the 2020 AGM: Roberto Lencioni, chair (Vehmas family, including AEV Capital Holding Oy); Veronica Timgren (Nyberg family, including Oy Havsudden Ab); Annika Ekman (Ilmarinen Mutual Pension Insurance Company); and Reima Rytsölä (Varma Mutual Pension Insurance Company).
+According to the list of shareholders as of August 31, 2020, the following representatives of the largest shareholders were members of the Nomination Board which prepared proposals for the 2021 AGM: Roberto Lencioni, chair (Vehmas family, including AEV Capital Holding Oy); Veronica Timgren (Nyberg family, including Oy Havsudden Ab); Pekka Pajamo (Varma Mutual Pension Insurance Company); and Annika Ekman (Ilmarinen Mutual Pension Insurance Company).